 Judging is anonymous.
 When you enter the contest your script will be assigned a number, and the Judges will identify your script by title and number only.

-Quarter-Finalist scripts will be evaluated by professional screenwriters and screenwriting consultants.
-The Judges’ combined scores will determine the top twenty-five Semi-Finalists in each category.
+Scripts that advance to the Quarter-Final Round (the top 10% of all entries) will be evaluated by professional screenwriters and screenwriting consultants.
+The Judges’ combined scores will determine which scripts advance to the Semi-Final Round.

-Semi-Finalist scripts will be evaluated by Hollywood literary agents, managers and development executives.
-The Judges’ combined scores will determine the top ten Finalists in each category.
+Scripts that advance to the Semi-Final Round (the top 25 scripts in each category) will be evaluated by Hollywood literary agents, managers, and development executives.
+The Judges’ combined scores will determine which scripts advance to the Final Round.

-A panel of film and television producers and Hollywood production executives will conduct the Final Round of judging.
-The combined scores of all the Judges will determine the Gold, Silver, and Bronze Prize Winners in each category, as well as this year’s Grand Prize Winner.
+Scripts that advance to the Final Round (the top 10 scripts in each category) will be evaluated by a group of Hollywood producers and production executives.
+The combined scores of all the Judges throughout the competition will determine the Gold, Silver, and Bronze Prize Winners in each category, as well as this year’s Grand Prize Winner.

-Through each round of competition, the Judges will be assigned scripts in the area of their individual interest and expertise, so your screenplay will always be evaluated by people who appreciate and understand the type of material you’ve written.
+Through each round of competition, the Judges will be assigned scripts in genres based on their individual interest and expertise, so your screenplay will always be evaluated by people who understand and appreciate the type of material you’ve written.

 The idea behind the story.
 What the movie is about.
 The “hook.”

 Standard spec screenplay or teleplay format (12 pt.
 Courier font, correct margins, etc.), as well as spelling, punctuation, grammar, and usage.